 Our growth strategy includes making accretive acquisitions.
 As a result, from time to time, we will evaluate and acquire assets and businesses that we believe complement our existing operations.
-Similar to the risks associated with integrating our operations with GulfTerra's operations, we may be unable to integrate successfully businesses we acquire in the future.
+We may be unable to integrate successfully businesses we acquire in the future.
 We may incur substantial expenses or encounter delays or other problems in connection with our growth strategy that could negatively impact our results of operations, cash flows and financial condition.
 Moreover, acquisitions and business expansions involve numerous risks, including:

-- difficulties in the assimilation of the operations, technologies, services and products of the acquired companies or business segments; - establishing the internal controls and procedures that we are required to maintain under the Sarbanes-Oxley Act of 2002; - · managing relationships with new joint venture partners with whom we have not previously partnered; - inefficiencies and complexities that can arise because of unfamiliarity with new assets and the businesses associated with them, including with their markets; and - diversion of the attention of management and other personnel from day-to-day business to the development or acquisition of new businesses and other business opportunities.
+- difficulties in the assimilation of the operations, technologies, services and products of the acquired companies or business segments; - establishing the internal controls and procedures that we are required to maintain under the Sarbanes-Oxley Act of 2002; - managing relationships with new joint venture partners with whom we have not previously partnered; - inefficiencies and complexities that can arise because of unfamiliarity with new assets and the businesses associated with them, including with their markets; and - diversion of the attention of management and other personnel from day-to-day business to the development or acquisition of new businesses and other business opportunities.

 If consummated, any acquisition or investment would also likely result in the incurrence of indebtedness and contingent liabilities and an increase in interest expense and depreciation, depletion and amortization expenses.
 As a result, our capitalization and results of operations may change significantly following an acquisition.
-A substantial increase in our indebtedness and contingent liabilities could have a material adverse effect on our business.
+A substantial increase in our indebtedness and contingent liabilities could have a material adverse effect on our results of operations, cash flows and financial condition.
 In addition, any anticipated benefits of a material acquisition, such as expected cost savings, may not be fully realized, if at all.